jackmoore/jackmoore.github.io/_src/posts/2012-01-20__jquery-modal-tutorial.md

 I would like the modal to handle the following things:

-* Create it's own HTML and append it to the document
+* Create its own HTML and append it to the document
 * Display specified content
 * Open on command
 * Close on command